gdi-de/apworkshop2026_ldtutorial/Baumkataster.md

 | MOBG657 |

 In the Baumkataster case, the only column that fulfills all aforementioned criteria is **baumnummer**, a unique number assigned to each tree.
-The identifier will be combined with the previously defined data namespace to create URIs for the instances of the dataset.
+The identifier will be combined with the previously defined data namespace to create URIs for dataset instances.

 ```ttl
 https://gdi-de.github.io/apworkshop2026_ldtutorial/GZAW870